- How do cold prospects become hot leads?

 - Stay tuned to your team.
 This is the only way to timely locate the leaks in your sales funnel and develop a solution.

-In case you’re looking for more suggestions, let us know.
-At Belkins, we’re always ready to provide you a willing ear and a handful of recommendations.
+In case you’re looking for more suggestions, schedule it with our Belkins calendar.
+We’re always ready to provide you a willing ear and a handful of recommendations.